Money, Value & the Sacred

 The gods of wealth

-And every culture, having made money, made a god to govern it, which is exactly what you would expect of a thing this powerful and this charged.
+And every culture, having made money, made a god to govern it.
 The Greeks had Plutus, the god of wealth, blind, the myth said, because he distributes riches without regard to merit, an ancient and bitter insight into the randomness of fortune.
 The Romans, beyond Juno Moneta, knew the same.
 The Hindu tradition reveres Lakshmi, goddess of wealth, fortune, and prosperity, worshipped with real devotion and real ritual.
 The Chinese tradition keeps Caishen, the god of wealth, honored at the New Year.
 And the Western tradition gave wealth a darker divine face, Mammon, whom the shadow chapter will meet, the personification of riches as a rival god.
-The universality is the evidence this corpus always seeks: every culture, independently, treated wealth as a power great enough to require a deity, because every culture felt what money is, a force that behaves like a god, distributes like a god, is prayed to like a god, and demands, like a god, devotion.
-The gods of wealth are the honest acknowledgment, which our secular age has repressed, that money was always an object of worship.
+Every culture, independently, treated wealth as a power great enough to require a deity, because every culture felt what money is, a force that behaves like a god, distributes like a god, is prayed to like a god, and demands, like a god, devotion.
+The gods of wealth are the acknowledgment our secular age has repressed, that money was always an object of worship.

 The holy cancellation